bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## MacOS

-Macs have a lot of great features, check out shortcuts and set up options
+Macs have a lot of great features, check out: shortcuts and set up options.

 <hr />

 ## Node.js

 Node.js is a JavaScript run-time environment.
 Essentially, Node.js allows for JavaScript to be used elsewhere besides the browser.
 In epub development, that means JS scripts can read and edit local epub directories.
-Click here for setup...
+Click here to learn more...

 <hr />

 ## Script Editor

-_(Apple scripts) _Script Editor comes with MacOS (Applications > Utilities), and is used to edit Applescripts.
+_(Apple scripts)_ Script Editor comes with MacOS (Applications > Utilities), and is used to edit Applescripts.
 Applescripts are slowly being deprecated from our development team, but some are still in use (and are very helpful).

 <hr />